Our IRS-Approved prototype 401k plan allows for significant customization

 Your 401k loan policy, should you choose to include 401k loans in your 401k plan

-Your automatic enrollment default investment choice and contribution rate, should you choose to use automatic enrollment in your company plan
+Your automatic enrollment default investment choice and contribution rate, should you choose to

-Whether or not your plan will be run by the safe harbor method of 401k plan administration and, if so, applicable employer contribution formulas
+the safe harbor method of 401k plan administration and, if so, applicable employer contribution formulas

 We offer free help with understanding each of your 401k plan customization options, so you can make educated decisions as to what will be best for your company and its employees.
 For help with specific topics, we recommend completing the appropriate Order Form (use the tabs at the top of this page to access the relevant form) and mark "Unsure.
 Please contact..." for relevant items.
 Completing an Order Form IN NO WAY obligates you to purchasing anything; it simply gives us the information we need about your company's size, etc., to answer questions regarding your potential 401k plan.